xingyul/flownet3d/README.md

 ### Installation

 Install <a href="https://www.tensorflow.org/install/">TensorFlow</a>.
-The code is tested under TF1.9 GPU version and Python 3.5 on Ubuntu 16.04.
+The code is tested under TF1.9.0 GPU version, g++ 5.4.0, CUDA 9.0 and Python 3.5 on Ubuntu 16.04.
 There are also some dependencies for a few Python libraries for data processing and visualizations like `cv2`.
 It's highly recommended that you have access to GPUs.

 #### Compile Customized TF Operators
 The TF operators are included under `tf_ops`, you need to compile them first by `make` under each ops subfolder (check `Makefile`).
 Update `arch` in the Makefiles for different <a href="https://en.wikipedia.org/wiki/CUDA#GPUs_supported">CUDA Compute Capability</a> that suits your GPU if necessary.
-The code is tested under TF1.9.0.

 ### Usage